 Assumption Gold production (pits 1 and 2 only) Value 121,238 oz Risk factors The quantity of gold recovered does not reach the identified reserve.
 Policy Highly selective mining technique, led by mining geologist.
 Gold price US\$1800 The price dips below the assumed price.
-The gold price on 31 December 2021 was US1,806.
+The gold price on 31 December 2022 was US1,813.
 Price used is within the range of the quoted price over the period of this report, no plans for hedging at date of report.
 Project capital cost US\$24 million The capital costs are understated, or additional funding required for additional capital is not available.
 Control of payments including lodging project budget with bank for funding purposes.
 Production cost Various Costs are understated or not controlled.
 Management of mining contract costs and control of processing plant internally.
 Processing rate 300,000 tonnes per annum Processing under-utilisation resulting in increased costs per unit Investment in processing plant and equipment, management of process.
 Discount rate 20% Cost of funding exceeds discount rate.
 Monitoring of Internal rate of Return and cost of funding.

 The most recent estimation of NPV, prepared by Reynolds Consulting Pty Ltd in February 2022, provided a range of US\$60 million to US\$113.1 million.
+At year end rates this would provide a low of A\$88.2 million and a high of A\$165.9 million.
 The range was varied based on the gold price - the low being US\$1,500 per oz and the high being US\$2,000.
-The gold price in 2022 has varied between a low of US\$1,627 and high of US\$2,050.
-At balance sheet date exchange rates this NPV would range between a low of A\$80.2 million and a high of \$150.9 million.
-The directors considered the carrying value of the development assets at 31 December 2021 in the light of the movements in the gold price, foreign exchange rates and progress on the project.
+The gold price in 2022 has varied between a low of US\$1,626 and high of US\$2,043.
+At balance sheet date exchange rates this NPV would range between a low of A\$105.2 million and a high of \$166.7 million.
+The directors considered the carrying value of the development assets at 31 December 2022 in the light of the movements in the gold price, foreign exchange rates and progress on the project.

-Based on conclusions in the Reynolds Consulting Pty Ltd report, the directors have recorded no further impairment at 31 December 2021.
-However, at balance date there were risks attached to the need for additional capital to be raised, and the costs of the additional capital have not been fully identified.
+Based on the conclusions in the Reynolds Consulting Pty Ltd report the directors have recorded no further impairment.
+However, at balance date there were risks attached to the need for additional capital to be raised and the costs of the additional capital have not been fully identified.